stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 ### Conclusion

-Repa is great but watch out where is your bottleneck.
+Repa is great but watch out for where your bottleneck is.
 If you're doing a lot of IO in popular formats like JPEG or PNG, you will need Juicy Pixels and it may be worth it just to do the whole thing with Juicy Pixels.
 Repa has [`repa-io`](https://hackage.haskell.org/package/repa-io) which can save in BMP (if that works for you), but for me it performed considerably worse than our `toImage` function in combination with `JuicyPixels`.
 There is also [`JuicyPixels-repa`](https://hackage.haskell.org/package/JuicyPixels-repa), but I got segfaults with it, no idea why.